-Date:

-Applicant Name:

-Mailing Address:

-Purpose of this check:

-Date of Birth: Social Security #:

-Alaska driver's license #:

-Other states applicant has resided in and the date es:

-Prior criminal history (including the state the offen se occurred in)

-Is applicant currently on probation or parole?
-If yes, where?

-Does applicant have any relatives or acquaintanc Corrections supervision?
-If yes, state the polynomials are supervision. es presently incarcerated in Alaska or under the Dept. of erson's name/location:

-Clearance requested by (Contractor):Address: Phone:

-ccurate to the best of my knowledge.
-I authorize the and investigation for any and all prior convictions or current

-Signature of applicant: Date:

-Contractor's signature: Date:

-APSIN/WANTS: Clear: Wants: NCIC/WANTS: Clear: Wants: Criminal History Check (Alaska) No recor Criminal History Check (other states) No recor Approved by: Contract Oversight Officer/Superintender Division of Institutions See Attached: rd found: See Attached: See Attached: Date:

-Request Granted: Reason for denial: :

-DOC Staff Signature/Title: Date:
+Date: Applicant Name: Mailing Address: Purpose of this check: Social Security # : Alaska driver's license #: Other states applicant has resided in and the dates: Prior criminal history (including the state the offense occurred in) Is applicant currently on probation or parole?If yes, where?
+Does applicant have any relatives or acquaintances presently incarcera Corrections supervision?
+If yes, state the person's name/location Clearance requested by (Contractor):Address: Phone: The information that I have provided is true and accurate to the best of Department of Corrections to perform a background investigation for arwarrants.
+Signature of applicant: Date: Contractor's signature: Date: APSIN/WANTS: Clear: Wants: See Attached: NCIC/WANTS: Clear: Wants: See Attached: Criminal History Check (Alaska) No record found: See Attached: Criminal History Check (other states) No record found: See Attached: Approved by: Contract Oversight Officer/Superintendent, Division of Probation and Parole Date: Request Granted: Request Denied: Reason for denial: DOC Staff Signature/Title: Date: